ovh/docs/pages/web/hosting/ftp_recurring_ftp_problems/guide.en-ca.md

 ## I cannot upload my files to the ftp server.
-You have to connect in passive mode (configuration mode that allows the FTP server to define the connection port) in your ftp client.
+You have to connect in passive mode (configuration mode that allows the FTP server to define the connection port) in your FTP client.
 For example, in FileZilla, click Edit -> Settings -> Connections -> then FTP on the left-hand side - > Passive mode.

 ## What is the "cgi-bin" directory used for?